Osimhen scores twice as Nigeria qualify for Afcon

-Afcon 2023: Nigeria qualify, Ghana stumble & Gabon lose on Pierre-Emerick Aubameyang return
+Afcon 2023: Nigeria qualify, Ghana stumble & Gabon lose

 Last updated on .From the section Sport Africa